-This is a funicular railway in Downtown LA that goes up and down one of the steepest hills.
+This funicular railway in Downtown LA goes up and down one of the steepest hills.
 It goes between Hill Street and Grand Avenue.
 It’s the shortest railway in the world.

 Angel’s Flight has been closed down and restored a few times.
 The latest reopening was in 2017.
-I suggest experiencing this piece of Los Angeles history before it’s down again.
+We suggest experiencing this piece of Los Angeles history before it’s down again.

-Angel’s Flight has been featured in movies, most notably in the movie La La Land.
+Angel’s Flight has been featured in movies, most notably in La La Land.

 7. Bradbury Building

 This is a beautiful building that was built in 1893.
-It’s been used as a location for countless films and TV shows over the years.
-One of the movies that come to mind and features the inside of it is 500 Days of Summer.
+It’s been used as a location for countless films and TV shows.
+One movie that comes to mind and features the inside of it is 500 Days of Summer.

 You can see this for FREE as long as the building is open.
-They probably will only allow you to go into the main floor but that’s enough to really see why it is so special.
+They probably will only allow you to go into the main floor, but that’s enough to see why it is so special.

 Old and New Downtown Los Angeles Walking Tour [Book Tour Here]

-If you decide to take the train to Downtown Los Angeles, Union Station is a great place to land to start your day in DTLA.
+If you take the train downtown, Union Station is a great place to land to start your day in DTLA.

 Union Station is the hub of Downtown LA for the Los Angeles MTA system.
-It’s a beautiful building and one of Los Angeles’s architectural gems.
-It’s worth taking a look at even if you’re not catching a train.
+It’s a beautiful building and one of Los Angeles’s architectural gems to visit, even if you’re not taking the train.

 Many movies, TV shows, and commercials have been filmed here.
 You can click here for more info.

-The display is located next to the escalators, in the escalators down to the B train (Red Line) and D train (Purple Line).
-On one side of the escalators, you’ll see the display and across from it, on the other side, you’ll find a plaque on the wall that says “A Train” by Bill Bell.
+The display is next to the escalators, in the escalators down to the B train (Red Line) and D train (Purple Line).
+On one side of the escalators, you’ll see the display across from it.
+On the other side, you’ll find a plaque on the wall that says “A Train” by Bill Bell.
 In that plaque, there is a hidden microphone.

 Here are classic celebrity names that you can use to turn on the interactive art display.
 You’ll start by speaking loudly into the plaque, “Hey, Billy, Old Pal, Play me some [insert name of celebrity here].”

-- Judy Garland – “Somewere Over the Rainbow” song will play
+- Judy Garland – “Somewhere Over the Rainbow” song will play

 - Johh Weissmuller – the Tarzan call will play

-- Duke Ellington “Take the A-Train” song will play
+- Duke Ellington’s “Take the A-Train” song will play

 Across from Union Station, you’ll find Olvera Street.
 It is said to be the oldest street in Los Angeles.
 The street is filled with shops, restaurants, and entertainment celebrating Mexican culture.
 It’s a fun spot to bring kids or just wander around and explore.

 You’ll find plenty of souvenirs to take home with you here.
-The best thing to do is try as many of the food stands as you can.
+The best thing to do is try as many food stands as possible.
 Perhaps you’ll be there on a day when there are mariachi players outside entertaining the crowds.

-The street is also home to the Avila Adobe, which is the oldest residence in Los Angeles.
+The street is also home to the Avila Adobe, the oldest Los Angeles residence.

-Dias de Los Muertos and Cinco de Mayo are great time to visit Olvera Street.
+Dias de Los Muertos and Cinco de Mayo are great times to visit Olvera Street.

-Top Foodie Pick: Try the tacos at Cielito Lindo, a food stand that’s been on Olvera Street since 1934.
+Top Foodie Pick: Try the tacos at Cielito Lindo, a food stand on Olvera Street since 1934.

-If you’re looking for things to do in DTLA this weekend, Smorgasburg LA is running every Sunday.
+If you’re looking for things to do in DTLA this weekend, Smorgasburg LA runs every Sunday.
 This is an outdoor food market that has everything from BBQ to tacos.
 There is even a bar area!